 Because of this, they try to avoid running routes to and from rural areas.
 If you’re shipping to or from a rural area, you can usually save at least a little bit of money by moving one or both to a nearby major city.
 More carriers will see your posting, which means more will be interested, and it will usually move faster.

-Other ways you can be flexible is to be willing to go either open or enclosed, especially for more valuable vehicles.
+Another way you can be flexible is to be willing to go either open or enclosed, especially for more valuable vehicles.
 Open transport is not more dangerous than enclosed transport; it just protects vehicles better from typical things like inclement weather while they’re on the road.
 If you’re shipping even a high-end daily driver, open transport is going to be lower-priced for almost the same level of protection.

 Make sure the vehicle is running

-One thing that a lot of people forget to do – or neglect to do – is make sure their vehicle is running.
+One thing that a lot of people forget to do – or neglect to do – is making sure their vehicle is running.
 Now, the term “a lot” is subjective, but you’d be surprised at how many customers don’t realize their cars don’t run!

 This is usually the case when a vehicle has been sitting for some time.
 Whether it’s just been sitting in the yard, or it’s been in a garage, or it’s been in storage – it doesn’t matter.
 If your vehicle has been sitting for any length of time, make sure that it actually starts.